Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

-Notice that the coefficient $\alpha_K$ is positive for $K\leq 7$, so~\cref{eq:first_levels_sos} is a SoS decomposition for $P_2$ through $P_7$, thus providing certificates for the validity of~\Cref{conj:main_conjecture} for $K\leq7$.
-However, for $K \geq 8$ the coefficient $\alpha_K$ is negative, so that the decomposition presented in~\cref{eq:first_levels_sos} would no longer provide a valid non-negativity certificate.
-Notice that it does not exclude the possibility of finding another SoS decomposition valid until larger values of $K$.
-It is also worth noting that the SoS decomposition given in~\cref{eq:first_levels_sos} can be readily symmetrized with respect to the variables $b_i$ and $c_i$ -- the current formulation has been chosen for its simplicity.
+Notice that the coefficient $\alpha_K$ is positive for all $K\leq 7$, so~\cref{eq:first_levels_sos} is a valide SoS decomposition for $P_2,...,P_7$, which validates~\Cref{conj:main_conjecture} for $K\leq7$.
+However, for $K \geq 8$ the coefficient $\alpha_K$ is negative, so that the decomposition presented in~\cref{eq:first_levels_sos} no longer provides a valid non-negativity certificate.
+Note that it does not exclude the possibility of finding another SoS decomposition valid for larger values of $K$.
+It is also worth mentioning that the SoS decomposition given in~\cref{eq:first_levels_sos} can be readily symmetrized with respect to the variables $b_i$ and $c_i$ --- the current formulation has been chosen for its simplicity.